-"It was an attack on freedom."
-Hundreds remember victims of Club Q shooting at vigil
+"It was an attack on freedom": Hundreds remember Club Q shooting victims at vigil

-Hundreds of people sat and stood shoulder to shoulder Sunday afternoon inside All Souls Unitarian Church in downtown Colorado Springs with dozens of others gathered outside along the sidewalk.
+COLORADO SPRINGS — Hundreds of people sat and stood shoulder to shoulder Sunday afternoon inside All Souls Unitarian Church in downtown Colorado Springs with dozens of others gathered outside along the sidewalk.

 Gov. Jared Polis spoke virtually to the crowd and said his heart breaks for the victims and families of those affected by the shooting.
 He expressed his “immense gratitude” for the clubgoers who confronted the gunman, whom he called “heroes.”